 - The RTA includes all of Macomb, Oakland, Washtenaw, and Wayne Counties, including Detroit.
 Other counties can join in.
 There is no provision for any city or county to leave.

-The Regional Transit Master Plan – The Regional Transit Authority developed a master plan that focuses on building a regional transit system to better connect Wayne, Washtenaw, Oakland, and Macomb counties.
+The RTA Board adopted the Regional Transit Plan in 2016 (including a detailed map of services that would be provided) with support from all four counties and the City of Detroit.
 This plan would provide a quick and seamless transit network across the region, enabling more people to access jobs and other services.
 The plan would also implement the regions first bus rapid transit lines along Woodward, Gratiot, and Michigan Ave, along with a Detroit to Ann Arbor rail line, in order to connect more people to more places in a timely manner.

 Unfortunately, voters narrowly defeated the proposed 1.2 mil property tax measure in Nov 2016 that would have enabled these and other transit improvements.
 Despite that, the development of the plan spotlighted several important needs that RTA and/or the transit providers were able to make happen using existing resources or alternative grant funding.

 - The DART card now provides a single fare card and app for unlimited rides on DDOT, SMART, and the QLINE.

 - SMART’s FAST buses seamlessly connect the city and suburbs along Woodward and Gratiot every 15 minutes and run 7 days a week, 20 hours a day.

 - SMART’s Michigan Avenue FAST bus connects to Metro Airport, providing an easy one-seat ride between the airport and downtown 7 days a week.

 - RTA, AAATA, and Indian Trails provide the D2A2 Express bus connecting Detroit and Ann Arbor 12 times a day and 7 days a week.
 (Paused due to COVID from April 2020 through October 2021)